-Riders who are classified 1 lap down in the first race will start the restarted race from Pit Lane.
+Riders who are classified 1 full lap down (having been lapped by the race leader) in the first race will start the restarted race from Pit Lane.

-Riders who are classified 2 or more laps down in the first race will not be eligible to restart.
+Riders who are classified 2 or more full laps down (having been lapped more than once by the race leader) in the first race will not be eligible to restart.

 e) The final race classification will be established according to the position and the consolidated number of laps of each rider at the time he crossed the finish line at the end of the last part of the race.
 Provisions of Art.
-1.24.2 will apply.
+1.24.2 will apply (except 1.24.2.b. for riders in pit lane who may cross the virtual finish line in pit lane).